MetaRocq/metarocq.github.io/README.md

   and Théo Winterhalter.
 POPL 2020, New Orleans.

   This paper presented the formal proofs of soundness of conversion, type checking and erasure.
-  Now superseded by the Coq Coq Complete version above.
+  Now superseded by the April 2023 article above.

-- ["Formalisation and meta-theory of type theory"](https://theowinterhalter.github.io/#phd) Théo Winterhalter, PhD thesis, September 2020.
+- ["Formalization and meta-theory of type theory"](https://theowinterhalter.github.io/#phd) Théo Winterhalter, PhD thesis, September 2020.
   Part 3 describes in detail the verified reduction, conversion and type checker.

 - ["Coq Coq Codet!
 Towards a Verified Toolchain for Coq in